brevzin/cpp_proposals/2996_reflection/reflection.md

 Note that this last version has lower complexity: While the versions using an expansion statement use an expected O(N) number of comparisons to find the matching entry, a `std::map` achieves the same with O(log(N)) complexity (where N is the number of enumerator constants).

 [On Compiler Explorer](https://godbolt.org/z/Y5va8MqzG).

+Many many variations of these functions are possible and beneficial depending on the needs of the client code.
+For example:

+  - the "<unnamed>" case could instead output a valid cast expression like "E(5)"
+  - a more sophisticated lookup algorithm could be selected at compile time depending on the length of `enumerators_of(^E)`
+  - a compact two-way persistent data structure could be generated to support both `enum_to_string` and `string_to_enum` with a minimal footprint
+  - etc.

 ## Parsing Command-Line Options